nathanvan/parallelsugar/README.md

 ## [1] TRUE
 ```

-# Request for feedback and help
+## Request for feedback and help

 I put this together because it helped to solve a specific problem that I was having.
 If it solves your problem, please let me know.
-If it needs to be modified to solve your problem, please either (i) open an issue on GitHub or (ii) even better, issue a pull request.
+If it needs to be modified to solve your problem, please either

+  * open an issue on GitHub, or
+  * even better, fork, fix, and issue a pull request.